janklab/janklab-core/README.md

 ##  Contributing

 Janklab is a personal project, not a community one.
 Bug reports and feature requests are welcome, but I will probably not accept major PRs.
-See [.github/CONTRIBUTING.md].
+See (CONTRIBUTING)[.github/CONTRIBUTING.md] for details.

 ##  Installation and use